 - Your in-network maximum out-of-pocket amount is \$5,900.
 This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from network providers.
 The amounts you pay for copayments and coinsurance for covered services from network providers count toward this in-network maximum out-of-pocket amount.
 The amounts you pay for services from out-of-network providers do not count toward your in-network maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your in-network maximum out-of-pocket amount.
-In addition, amounts you pay for covered Part A and Part B services from network providers, you will not have paid \$5,900 for covered Part A and Part B services from network providers, you will not have any out-of-pocket costs for the rest of the year when you see our network providers.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Louisiana Department of Health (Medicaid) or another third party). - Your combined maximum out-of-pocket amount is \$8,950.
+These services are marked with an asterisk in the medical benefits chart.
+If you have paid \$5,900 for covered Part A and Part B services from network providers, you will not have any out-of-pocket costs for the rest of the year when you see our network providers.
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Louisiana Department of Health (Medicaid) or another third party). - Your combined maximum out-of-pocket amount is \$9,550.
 This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from both innetwork and out-of-network providers.
 The amounts you pay for copayments and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your combined maximum out-ofpocket amount.
-These services are marked with an asterisk in the Medical Benefits Chart.
-If you have paid \$8,950 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
+In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
+These services are marked with an asterisk in the medical benefits chart.
+If you have paid \$9,550 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Louisiana Department of Health (Medicaid) or another third party).